nicklansley/HyperDeckPlaylistController/README.md

 # Python Controller for Blackmagic Design Hyperdeck
-### Using the HyperDeck's "Blackmagic HyperDeck Ethernet Protocol"
+### Harnessing the HyperDeck's "Blackmagic HyperDeck Ethernet Protocol"

 This repo has a simple Python3 program that:
 * Lists clips on a HyperDeck slot disk / SD card